okTurtles/group-income/docs/Getting-Started-frontend.md

 React and Vue.js are examples of frameworks that support the creation of such components.

-Browserify and Webpack are module systems and bundlers for efficiently organizing and loading the various resources these New Apps need.
+Rollup, Browserify, and Webpack are module systems and bundlers for efficiently organizing and loading the various resources these New Apps need.

 ### The rise of the "single page app" (SPA)